 Did you ever stick your hand out of a moving car window as a kid and tilted it?
 It would deflect air and force your hand up and down.
 This is what the ailerons do.

 Because each wing is attached to the aircraft fuselage, as one wing goes up, the other must go down.
-This creates the rolling moment along the aircraft’s roll axis and causes the aircraft to bank towards the direction of the turn.
+This creates the rolling moment along the aircraft’s roll axis and causes the aircraft to bank toward the direction of the turn.

 The pilot controls these ailerons by turning the yoke on their flight controls like a steering wheel in your car.
 Rolling the yoke left makes the left aileron go up causing the left wing to drop, and makes the right aileron go down causing the right wing to climb.
 This rolls the aircraft to the left.